citrez/Everything-I-Know/python/poetry.md

 # Poetry

 Poetry is a dependancy management tool.
-In plain english, in any project there are a bunch of other packages that it relies on. i.e, we might need pandas 1.3.5 which relies on numpy 1.21.1, but scipy 1.6.1 also relies on numpy but needs numpy to be less than 1.0.0, sorting out this headache is the job of a package managment tool.
+In short, within any project there are a host of other external packages that the project relies on. e.g, we might need pandas 1.3.5 which relies on numpy 1.21.1, but scipy 1.6.1 also relies on numpy but needs numpy to be less than 1.0.0, we therefor need to use pandas 1.2.9 which is also compatible with an earlier version of scipu/ Sorting out this headache is the job of a package managment tool.
 It gives you the most recent version of the packages you need that satisfy your constraints.

 [Realpython - dependency management with poetry](https://realpython.com/dependency-management-python-poetry/) gives a good explaination and  has a useful command reference section.